 Aside from being in the name of this ministry organization, Matthew 25:34-40 describes a series of six (6) activities for which the righteous are rewarded because they have done them to the Lord Jesus.
 In the passage, the righteous are unaware they have performed them to Christ, but Jesus says, "Truly I say to you, to the extent that you did it to one of these brothers of Mine, even the least of them, you did it to Me."
 So the issue is that as Christians, we ought to naturally seek to meet the needs of others - all others.

 In John 13, Jesus demonstrated how we should humble ourselves to meet the needs of all.
 By doing this, we are able to bring Christ into the center of a person's life or into the center of a community.
+Jesus presented Himself as a lowly servant to wash the feet of His disciples because they needed a spiritually clean and pure walk.

 Although there are six (6) specific physical activities described addressing physical needs, we need to recognize that six is not a magic number.
 For each physical need, there is a spiritual need.
 Furthermore, there is a broader message that we are now called to meet the needs of others, demonstrating the love of Christ within for all others/all mankind.